For showtimes, click here.

 “The power of hoodoo.”

-This humorous joke was an inspiration for David Bowie when he was writing songs for 1986’s Labyrinth, a film produced by Jim Henson’s company.
+This humorous joke inspired David Bowie when he was writing songs for 1986’s Labyrinth, a film produced by Jim Henson’s company.

-When Henson and the team were first writing the film, they envisioned a rock star playing the part of the goblin king and thought of Michael Jackson, Sting, or Bowie.
+When Henson and the team were first writing the film, they envisioned a rock star playing the part of the goblin king and considered casting Michael Jackson, Sting, or Bowie.

 Henson said, “David was immediately the one we wanted.”

-After reading the script and seeing The Dark Crystal, Bowie was on board.
+After reading the script and seeing The Dark Crystal, Henson's previous project, Bowie was on board.

-Bowie said, “Jim gave me complete freedom – allowed me to say what I wanted, write the things that I wanted.”
+Bowie said, “Jim gave me complete freedom – allowed me to say what I wanted and write the things that I wanted.”